top of page

 • Highlight key areas like islands, pantries, or range walls

-• Pair shaker cabinets with flat-panel doors for a transitional design
+• Combine styles like shaker and flat-panel for a transitional look

-Done correctly, mixing cabinet styles can make your kitchen feel both high-end and highly functional.
+When done thoughtfully, mixing cabinet styles can make a kitchen feel more custom, layered, and functional.

 Cabinet Door Overlay Example